 CSEAR Africa – There seems to be an interest for a conference in 2020.
 Charles to assist with the planning and preparations.
 This is an area where we would be enthusiastic to develop.

 CSEAR North America – Michelle is the current IA for Canada.
-It is encourage the position is given to another academic in Canada so they can have the experience.
+It is encouraged the position is given to another academic in Canada so they can have the experience.

 CEAR Italy – Next conference in 2020 in Sardinia.
 The dates will be after the UK conference, likely in September.
 Massimo to determine further opportunities for funding from sustainability accounting organisations in Italy.

 CSEAR Australia – The arrangements for the conference in December.
-Dr Stephanie Perkiss is now co-opted onto Council, while Carol will step down.
-The rotations will occur at the next Congress in St Andrews as per the CSEAR bi-laws.
+Stephanie Perkiss is now co-opted onto Council, while Carol will step down.
+The rotations will occur at the next Congress in St Andrews as per the CSEAR by-laws.

 CSEAR Northern Europe – Looking to conference opportunities in Scandinavia that would dovetail with the CSEAR Congress.
 The networking pool is relatively small compared to other markets.